qiuxintao101/cobra/docs/detail.rst

 +--------+------+------------+-----------+------------+------------------------+---------------------------+

-- The first column should always be sample names that exactly match the sample names used in config.yaml (see __SAMPLES__ just above)
+  The first column should always be sample names that exactly match the sample names used in config.yaml (see __SAMPLES__ just above)
-- The samples that you want to perform a Differential Peak Calling (DE) on using limma and deseq should be marked by the “comp” columns more on this below
+  The samples that you want to perform a Differential Peak Calling (DE) on using limma and deseq should be marked by the “comp” columns more on this below

-This is important!
+  .. warning:: This is important!
 The “control” should be marked with a 1, and the “treatment” should be marked with a 2.

-- It is recommended that if you should have a “replicates” column to denote different samples, it is a good idea to not only have each of the sample names be unique, but also make sure that the associated metadata is unique as well to each sample.
+  It is recommended that if you should have a “replicates” column to denote different samples, it is a good idea to not only have each of the sample names be unique, but also make sure that the associated metadata is unique as well to each sample.
-- The rest of the  metadata columns are up to the user to write.
+  The rest of the  metadata columns are up to the user to write.
 Sample must always be first, and you are allowed to have as many “comp_XXXX” columns as you want at the end.
 All of the middle columns are your metadata (for this example, this is cell, condition, treatment, replicates)

-- Again, make this in excel so that all of the spacing is done correctly and save it out as a .txt or .csv file.
+  Again, make this in excel so that all of the spacing is done correctly and save it out as a .txt or .csv file.
 This is the most common bug, so please follow this.
 - Common Problems with *__metasheet__*
 - Characters to avoid: ("-", "(", ")", " ", "/", "$") To avoid bugs, the only punctuation that should be used is the underscore “_”.
-Dashes, periods, etc, could cause a bug because there is a lot of table formatting and manipulation, or they are invalid characters in R. NOTE: CoBRA parses the meta file and will convert MOST of these invalid characters into '.'--dollarsigns will just be dropped.
+Dashes, periods, etc, could cause a bug because there is a lot of table formatting and manipulation, or they are invalid characters in R.
+   .. note:: CoBRA parses the meta file and will convert MOST of these invalid characters into '.'--dollarsigns will just be dropped.
 The CoBRA parser will also convert between dos/mac files to unix format.
-	- It is very important that you know that samples A is what you mark with 1, and samples B is what you mark with a 2.
-You should name your output following this format as well "comp\_cond\_AvB” This will let the reader know what the output DE files refer to.
+   It is very important that you know that samples A is what you mark with 1, and samples B is what you mark with a 2.
+You should name your output following this format as well "comp_A_over_B” This will let the reader know what the output DE files refer to.
 		-  Deseq: ”baseMeanA” refers to samples A, which follows condition 1 and “baseMeanB” refers to samples B which follows condition 2. logfc is B/A
 		-  Limma: Logfc refers to B/A

   .. warning:: Do not change the samples data after you started an analysis.
 You may introduce inconsistencies that will result in error messages.
 If you need to alter the sample data, we strongly advise to recalculate all steps in the pipeline.

 Output
 ************************************************************